polkadot-js/docs/docs/substrate/extrinsics.md

    The dispatch origin of this call must be _Signed_, and the signing account must either:

   - be delegating already; or

   - have no voting activity (if there is, then it will need to be removed/consolidated through `reap_vote` or `unvote`).

    - `to`: The account whose voting the `target` account's voting power will follow.

   - `conviction`: The conviction that will be attached to the delegated votes.
 When the account is undelegated, the funds will be locked for the corresponding period.

   - `balance`: The amount of the account's balance to be used in delegating.
 This must not be more than the account's current balance.

    Emits `Delegated`.

    Weight: `O(R)` where R is the number of referendums the voter delegating to has  voted on.
 Weight is charged as if maximum votes.

-### emergencyCancel(ref_index: `ReferendumIndex`)
+### emergencyCancel(ref_index: `u32`)
 - **interface**: `api.tx.democracy.emergencyCancel`
 - **summary**:    Schedule an emergency cancellation of a referendum.
 Cannot happen twice to the same  referendum.